Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: EXPERIMENT

 \subsection{Experimental Setup}

 \textbf{Evaluation Metrics.} To comprehensively evaluate the performance of our proposed EFA and compare it with baselines, we employ a suite of standard evaluation metrics, covering both the text generation task for explainability and the classification tasks for quality and class prediction.
-For assessing the quality of the generated Chain-of-Thought text explanations, we utilize widely adopted metrics from text generation and video captioning: BLEU \cite{papineni2002bleu} measures the n-gram overlap to assess the precision of the generated sentences; METEOR \cite{banerjee2005meteor} considers synonym matching and stemming to better align the output with human perceptions of quality; CIDEr \cite{vedantam2015cider} uses TF-IDF weighting to emphasize the saliency and relevance of unique descriptive phrases; and ROUGE-L \cite{lin-och-2004-orange} focuses on the longest common subsequence to evaluate sentence-level fluency.
-To evaluate the predictive capabilities of EFA, we use metrics tailored to each sub-task: for action class classification, we report the standard Top-1 and Top-5 accuracy metrics to assess the model's ability to correctly categorize the specific action from the 141 classes; and for the core binary task of action quality assessment, we report the overall classification Accuracy (Acc), which measures the percentage of correctly identified action forms.
+For assessing the quality of the generated Chain-of-Thought text explanations, we utilize widely adopted metrics from text generation and video captioning: BLEU \cite{papineni2002bleu} measures the n-gram overlap to assess the precision of the generated sentences; METEOR \cite{banerjee2005meteor} considers synonym matching and stemming to better align the output with human perceptions of quality; CIDEr \cite{vedantam2015cider} uses TF-IDF weighting to emphasize the saliency and relevance of unique descriptive phrases; and ROUGE-L \cite{lin-och-2004-orange} focuses on the longest common subsequence to evaluate sentence-level fluency. \ar{Furthermore, to overcome the limitations of traditional N-gram metrics in capturing deep semantic reasoning, we introduce an advanced MLLM-as-a-Judge evaluation protocol using Qwen2.5-VL-72B.
+This protocol quantifies the generated feedback across three dedicated dimensions: Factuality, Logic, and Helpfulness.
+Specifically, Factuality measures the accuracy of identifying body movements without visual hallucinations.
+Logic assesses the soundness of the biomechanical causal reasoning chain.
+Finally, Helpfulness evaluates the practical utility and actionability of the corrective suggestions.} To evaluate the predictive capabilities of EFA, we use metrics tailored to each sub-task: for action class classification, we report the standard Top-1 and Top-5 accuracy metrics to assess the model's ability to correctly categorize the specific action from the 141 classes; and for the core binary task of action quality assessment, we report the overall classification Accuracy (Acc), which measures the percentage of correctly identified action forms.